DESpear262/user-guide-for-imagededup/imagededup-use.md

+Tl;dr: DHash with MDT=1-3 seems the most useful to me.
+Code to run DHash with MDT=1 can be found here: https://github.com/DESpear262/user-guide-for-imagededup/blob/main/example-code.py

 All hash methods run in about 10 mins on SAC.
 The CNN method ran very slowly (an hour + on SAC as opposed to 10 mins) and crashed before it could save  its output.
 Not sure if that one has benefits the hash methods don't have, but use advisedly I suppose.
 As I couldn't get it to work, I haven't documented it.
 Official documentation can be found here: https://idealo.github.io/imagededup/user_guide/finding_duplicates/

 To use in python, import the method you want to use with `from imagededup.methods import [WHICHEVER METHOD YOU WANT]`.
 Method options are "DHash", "PHash", "AHash", and "WHash".